armhold/gocarina/README.md

 ## What's with the name?

-This is a Go port of the [Ruby project](https://github.com/armhold/ocarina) I did a few years back.
+This is a Golang port of the [Ruby project](https://github.com/armhold/ocarina) I did a few years back.
 Original project: "Ocarina", **OC**a**R**ina, i.e. OCR.
 Go + Ocarina => Gocarina.